djalbat/easy/README.md

 - `onChange(handler)`
 - `offChange(handler)`

-The `TextArea` class has the following additional methods:
+The `Textarea` class has the following additional methods:

 - `getValue()`
 - `getSelectionStart()`